On this page:

 32.23 - Issuing a CAN

-A student must be issued a CAN no later than 28 days after the date on which the OS-HELP debt was incurred (see part 11.2) [Administration Guidelines chapter 4].
+A student must be issued a CAN within 28 days of the date on which the OS-HELP debt was incurred [part 10.2] [Administration Guidelines chapter 4].

 32.24 - Incurring OS-HELP debt

-A student incurs their OS-HELP debt on the day the provider makes the OS-HELP payment to the student [HESA subsection 137-15(3)].
+A student is taken to have incurred their OS-HELP debt on the day the provider makes the OS-HELP payment to the student [HESA subsections 137-15(3) and 124-1(2B)].

 Payment by electronic funds transfer